nishita84/HospiceCareManagementSystem/README.md

 - Hospice facility aims at improving lives of patients suffering from terminal illness.
 Our system includes 24*7 access to Providers, Nurses and Counsellors for their diagnosis and treatment via a centralized system and database.

-## Roles
+##  System Participants
+- National Government
+- Hospice
-- Patient
+- External Donors
-- Counsellor
+- Providers
-- Donor
+- Payers (Insurance Companies)
 - Nurse
-- Provider
-- Payer
+- Patients
-- National Government
+- Counsellors
-- Testing Center
+- COVID- 19 Testing Centers

-- Hospice Admin
-- System Admin
+All these participants are brought together under one digital ecosystem with role based login authentication for management and access of their involved workflows.

 ## Features